-Regular meetings of the Richland County Board of Supervisors shall be held the third Tuesday of each month, except as follows: the organizational meeting shall be held the third Tuesday of April, the annual meeting shall be held the last Tuesday of October, and the December meeting shall be held on the second Tuesday of the month.
+Regular meetings of the Richland County Board of Supervisors shall be held the third Tuesday of each month, except as follows: the annual meeting shall be held the last Tuesday of October, and the December meeting shall be held on the second Tuesday of the month.
 Any regularly scheduled meeting of the Board, and any special meeting that may be called, may be adjourned to a specific date and time other than the date and time for the next regularly scheduled meeting in accordance with this Rule, by a motion approved by a majority of the Board before the end of the meeting being adjourned.
 The County Clerk shall provide all members with written notice of any adjourned meeting in the same manner as is done with regular Board meetings."